bsdocke/plex-formatter/README.md

     -tv looks for common episode naming conventions that are not compatible with Plex.
 It then tries to convert them to the S_E__ format if possible.
     -movie is the default configuration, and either removes common delimiters or converts them to periods.
 It is a subset of -tv
---prepend is an optional flag that prepends a given string to the files specified
+--prepend is an optional flag that prepends a given string to the files specified --remove-pattern is an optional flag that removes substrings from a filename that match the given regex